4 Collaborating with the Institutional Review Board (IRB)Kathleen Murphy (Northwestern University, ret.)

 The principles of the Belmont Report are codified in federal regulations 45 CFR 46 to protect the rights and welfare of humans recruited to participate in federally funded research activities.
 Although the federal regulations specifically apply to non-exempt research projects in organizations that receive federal funds, academic institutions have routinely applied these same regulatory guidelines to federally and non-federally funded or even unfunded projects, simply because the regulatory standards are ethically reasonable.

 It is in the context of these ethical principles and regulatory requirements that IRBs are charged with the responsibility of reviewing research involving human participants.
-The definition of human research is discussed in the next section on IRBs and international research in more detail, but it is in this context that the IRB has the authority to approve, monitor, modify, and disapprove all research activities that fall within its jurisdiction.
+The definition of human research is discussed in section 4.3 in more detail, but it is in this context that the IRB has the authority to approve, monitor, modify, and disapprove all research activities that fall within its jurisdiction.
 These regulations apply to research conducted in the United States or by US-based researchers conducting research in another country.

 4.3 IRBs and International Research

-In addition, when research is taking place in a country where the regulations are different, researchers in the United States will be held to the standard of what is referred to as equivalent protections (45 CFR 46.101(h)).29 This means the researcher based in the US (who is subject to review by an IRB) and conducting research internationally is responsible for utilizing strategies to mitigate risk and protect participants at the level that would be required if the research was conducted in the United States.
+In addition, when research is taking place in a country where the regulations are different, researchers in the United States will be held to the standard of what is referred to as equivalent protections (45 CFR 46.101(h);50) additional guidance can be found in Office for Human Research Protections (2016b).
+This means the researcher based in the US (who is subject to review by an IRB) and conducting research internationally is responsible for utilizing strategies to mitigate risk and protect participants at the level that would be required if the research was conducted in the United States.
 One example is the age of majority and consent to participate in research.
 In most US states the age of majority and consent is 18, while in some countries, such as Germany, Italy, Paraguay, and Ecuador, the age of consent is 14.
 A US researcher conducting research in Paraguay will be expected to use 18 as the age of consent to participate by the IRB.
-Another example, the Family Educational Rights and Privacy Act (FERPA) is a US law (20 U.S. Code § 1232g; 34 CFR part 99) and not applicable in other countries; however, if using education data from another country where education data does not have privacy and confidentiality protections, the IRB will expect that the research will apply equivalent protections as would exist under FERPA.
+Another example, the Family Educational Rights and Privacy Act (FERPA) is a US law (20 U.S. Code § 1232g;51 34 CFR part 9952) and not applicable in other countries; however, if using education data from another country where education data does not have privacy and confidentiality protections, the IRB will expect that the research will apply equivalent protections as would exist under FERPA.
 In this example, data providers, data stewards, and researchers would need to address the use and collection of data in relation to minors when requesting IRB review.

 4.4 What an IRB Does Not Do